SKSS Library Learning Commons

 The Research Process

-The research process isn't necessarily simple and straightforward, that's why your teachers usually give you a span of time to put together a research project.
+Research usually isn't simple and straightforward: it takes time to do it well.
 Although the research cycle can go back and forth between the steps, the graphics below are good snapshots of what is included in the process.

 Picture